 - Take note of the license plate number.

-- If you’re in a lot of pain, call an ambulance or get yourself to
+- If you’re in a lot of pain, call an ambulance or get yourself to an emergency room.

 - Contact a personal injury attorney immediately.